General License Conditions

 13. Governing law and legal venue

-All contracts and licenses are governed by the law of the Federal Republic of Germany.
+All contracts and licenses are governed by the law of the Federal Republic of Germany, with exclusion of the UN Sales Law.
 Legal venue is Heidelberg – if the customer is not a private customer.

 Should any of the above clauses be unenforceable, this has no effect on the enforceability of the remaining clauses.